You are hereTutorial: How to Grow Cannabis Indoors!

 Electricity Use (For Indoor Growers)

 Supplies Checklist - Are You Ready to Start Growing?

-You're here because you want to learn how to grow weed.
+You're here because you want to learn how to grow weed indoors.
 Despite what you may have heard, growing cannabis is actually pretty easy once you have the right information.
-Anyone with the will to grow, a few extra minutes each day and a space to grow have what it takes to grow their own cannabis .
+Anyone with the will to grow, a few extra minutes each day and a grow space already have what it takes to grow their own cannabis.

-Cannabis goes by many names; “weed,” “pot,” “marijuana,” “ganja” and more.
-These all refer to the same thing.
-Cannabis is a plant that grows almost everywhere in the world.
-In the wild, cannabis makes flowers in the fall, and the flowers of the female cannabis plant are what most people think of when it comes to the word “cannabis.”
-The flowers of this plant are harvested, dried and cured to become the buds that can be used to vaporize, smoke, eat (via edibles) for recreational or medical marijuana purposes.
+Cannabis goes by many names; weed, pot, marijuana, bud, ganja and more.
+These all refer to the dried and cured buds of a female cannabis plant.
+Cannabis plants can live in many environments, and some form of cannabis naturally grows nearly everywhere in the world; yet it's the flowers of specially bred female cannabis plants which most people think of when it comes to the word “cannabis.”
+The flowers of these strains of cannabis are grown, harvested, dried and cured to become the buds that can be used to vaporize, smoke, eat (via edibles) or otherwise processed for recreational or medical marijuana purposes.

 Dried & Cured Flowers of a Female Cannabis Plant

 Maybe you're like me a few years ago.
 You like cannabis, or need it for medical reasons, and you’re tired of paying for it.
 Or perhaps, like me, you couldn’t even find any cannabis to buy most of the time.